 In addition to this schools receive an extra premium for pupils:

 - adopted from care (and the parent self-declares)

 - were in care in the last year, which ceased by virtue of a special guardianship order (and the guardian self-declares), residence order or Child Arrangement Order.

 Service children also receive an allocation if a parent is serving in the armed forces or is in receipt of a service pension.

 The Recovery Premium provides additional funding for schools for use in 2021-22 to help schools deliver evidence based approaches to support disadvantaged pupils.
 Funding is allocated for on the same criteria as Pupil Premium.
 The Recovery Premium is £145 for each eligible child with a minimum payment to schools of £2,000.
 The Recovery Premium is paid in four instalments during 2021-22 academic year.

-Schools are required to publish it's strategy for the use of Pupil Premium and Recovery Premium funding and this can be found in the PDF document below.
+Each school is required to publish it's strategy for the use of Pupil Premium funding and this can be found in the PDF document below.